First published: January 14, 2014 – Updated: September 25, 2021

 If your home country allows you to return with freshly packed coffee, we highly recommend you to buy it fresh from a coffee seller around the famous Spice Market.
 It’s easy to find – simply follow the scent of coffee!
 If you don’t have Turkish coffee, visit your local coffee shop, pick your favorite coffee beans and ask your coffee shop to grind it as fine as possible.
 You can even tell them that you are cooking Turkish coffee and they may know how to grind your coffee beans.

+You will need a cezve.
 You can visit Turkish supermarkets in your city, they will probably have a cezve to buy!
 So, now that you have bought your Turkish coffee and cezve (your Turkish coffee pot, which you can also find around the Spice Market) – you’re ready to cook!
 You can find how to make Turkish coffee below:

 This recipe is for one cup, so you can multiply it as necessary.
-Here is the Turkish coffee recipe:

 - Add one heaped teaspoon of Turkish coffee into your coffee pot.